Astonishing Pictures Of Afghanistan From Before The Wars

 On the left is a picture showing the photographer's daughter in a pleasant park.
 On the right is that same park 40 years later.

-... but much of Afghan culture retained its traditional dress and style.
-Even in Kabul, the bazaars remained the same as they had in earlier decades.
+Much of Afghan culture retained its traditional dress and style.
+Even in Kabul, the bazaars remained much the same.

-Following World War II -- which Afghanistan managed to stay out of -- the Soviets and Americans competed for rights to build Afghan roadways.
+Following World War II, which Afghanistan stayed out of, the Soviets and Americans competed for rights to build Afghan roadways.

-Kabul's classic architecture was maintained, giving the city a firm aesthetic and sense of identity.

-Women weren't required to wear burqas -- Afghanistan wasn't quite as conservative back then.
-But some would still cover up by choice.
+Unlike current roads in Afghanistan, roads in the 60s were well kept and generally free of wear and tear.

+Fruit markets stayed largely the same, despite all the advancements, and they became a staple of Afghan culture.

+Elementary education, even out in the rural areas, was standard.
+Kids and citizens alike felt opportunity hinged on education.

-There were movie theatres, libraries, chemistry labs, and on the outskirts of Kabul, large factories churning out a variety products.
+There were movie theatres, libraries, chemistry labs, and on the outskirts of the city, large factories, churning out products.

-But while urban Afghanistan became modern, rural Afghanistan was still much as it had been decades before.

-Afghanistan had a national identity, and a distinct national style, despite all the newfangled 'western' influence.

 Business Insider Emails & Alerts